RARI Logo

 Toxin from a poison frog is now being used to develop a powerful new pain-reliever.

-Gila monster venom was used to create perhaps the best treatment for diabetes that is available today.
+Gila monster venom was used to create perhaps the best treatment for diabetes available today.

 Reptile and Amphibian Ecology International is a US 501(c)(3) nonprofit charity organization and all donations are 100% tax-deductible.